 If you’re eager to get the kids outdoors enjoying the garden, take a look at our top tips for turning your little ones into the gardeners of tomorrow.
 Gardening is a great activity, whatever the age of your child.
-As well as the obvious physical benefits to gardening and getting them outside and exercising, gardening teaches kids about the world they live in and enables kids to see how their efforts and actions have a positive effect on their environment.
+As well as the obvious physical benefits to gardening and getting them outside and exercising, gardening teaches kids about the world they live in and enables them to see how their efforts and actions have a positive effect on their environment.

 Pick something simple to start with and watch them get hooked as their plants start to grow!